franky47/douze/docs/plugins.md

 ## Return value

-Plugins can optionally declare a value to return from `Douze.extend`, which can be any type.
+Plugins can optionally declare a value to return from `douze.extend`, which can be any type.
 If it is callable, it will be called at the end of plugin registration and the result will be returned instead.